 A Postdoctoral Fellowship position is available in the Molecular Immunology Section, LI, NEI, NIH.
 The research interest of the Section is on molecular & cellular mechanisms that regulate the development of CNS autoimmune diseases.
 Focus is on the immunobiology of IL-35 and IL-27; (ii) Role of IL-35-producing regulatory B cells (i35-Breg) and IL-27-producing Bregs (i27-Breg) as regulators of immunity in a mouse model of Uveitis or Multiple Sclerosis; (iii) Transcriptome and epigenetic analyses of i35-Breg and i27-Breg cells.

 The candidate must have a Ph.D. and/or M.D. and with less than 4 years of postdoctoral experience.
 The candidate should also have expertise in multi-dimensional flow cytometry, especially in the analysis of primary human and mouse immune cells.
 Women and underrepresented minorities are encouraged to apply.
 U.S. citizens, U.S. permanent residents, and non-U.S. citizens are eligible to apply.
 Information about the Molecular Immunology Section is available at: https://irp.nih.gov/pi/charles-egwuagu.

-Please send a curriculum vitae (CV) including a bibliography of publications to:
+To apply: Please send a cover letter, curriculum vitae, bibliography and statement of research interests to:

 The NIH is dedicated to building a diverse community in its training and employment programs.
-HHS, NIH, and NEI are Equal Opportunity Employers.
+DHHS, NIH, and NEI are Equal Opportunity Employers.